shawnzhang12/Drum-HIEEEro/README.md

 3. Select Song and Difficulty.
 <img src="images/1.png" width="400">

 4. The song will start and the notes will drop!
-Have fun Drumming!
+Have Fun Drumming!
 <img src="images/3.png" width="400">